preignition/program-user-guide/accessible-data/survey/README.md

 Some people will take less time and some people will take more time.
 We encourage you to go at your own pace and revisit sessions if needed.

-It is likely to take between 1-2 hours to complete the entire course.
+It is likely to take between 1-2 hours to complete the entire training course.
 We recognize that this is a significant investment of your time but are confident that it will be time well spent.

 ## Training Materials